Niryo/rfcs/text/0000-unify-state-api.md

 # Drawbacks

-The API is a bit magical, but it's the same magic of Hooks (keeping track of the currently rendered component);
+* The API is a bit magical, but it's the same magic of Hooks (keeping track of the currently rendered component);
+* The community is just starting to get used to the hooks API, and then this API is will make some of the features of hooks to become useless.
+This is not the ideal way of moving forward, but I really think that this step is needed in order to clean some of the problems of hooks, and the lack of global state solutions.

 # Adoption strategy